-Those employees don’t require goading into new ways of thinking about an ad campaign.
+Those employees naturally think of envelope-pushing ideas.
 It’s simply part of their DNA.

-But a little in-person inspiration never hurts, which is why Lion Country Safari graciously invited Ideabar’s artists, designers, photographers and writers to explore the drive-through park.
+But a little in-person inspiration never hurts.
+That’s why Lion Country Safari graciously invited Ideabar’s artists, designers, photographers and writers to explore the drive-through park.

-The field trip laid the groundwork for an ad campaign that celebrated Lion Country’s 50th anniversary, its most popular residents and its ability to bring guests nose to bill with ostriches.
+The field trip laid the groundwork for a 50th anniversary campaign that celebrated Lion Country’s most popular residents and its ability to bring guests nose to bill with ostriches.